Over 60% population in China may be infected by Covid in the next three months: Top epidemiologist

 Story highlights

 Since limits were loosened, hospitals in China have become utterly overloaded.
-More than 60% of China and 10% of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.
+More than 60 per cent of China and 10% of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.

 Since limits were loosened, hospitals in China have become utterly overloaded.
-More than 60% of China and 10% of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.
+More than 60 per cent of China and 10% of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.

-Since the Xi Jinping administration relaxed lockup regulations, China has seen a large increase in Covid-19 cases, overtaxing hospitals in major cities like Beijing and Shanghai.
+Since the Xi Jinping administration relaxed lockdown regulations, China has seen a large increase in COVID-19 cases, overwhelming hospitals in major cities like Beijing and Shanghai.
 An epidemiologist and health economist named Eric Feigl-Ding tweeted a warning on Monday, predicting that "about 60 per cent of China's and 10 per cent of the Earth's population would likely be infected during the next 90 days," with "likely (be) in the millions" of fatalities.

 THERMONUCLEAR BAD - Since limits were loosened, hospitals in China have become utterly overloaded.
-More than 60% of China and 10% of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.
+More than 60 per cent of China and 10 cent of the global population, according to epidemiologists, are expected to contract the disease during the next 90 days. deaths in the millions, in the plural.

 Disclaimer: WION cannot independently verify the authenticity of photos and videos shared on social media.